 Your donation could provide women farmers with seeds, saplings, tools and training so that they can grow the food that their families need.

 Too often, women are prevented from earning an income – because their husband denies them a say in financial decision-making, or because they have no access to support and training in financial and business skills, or because they face abuse and harassment in the workplace.

-Donate to Help Her Live, Learn and Earn and you will be helping women and girls to break the cycle of poverty – because when one woman works her way out of poverty, she brings her family and community with her.
+Above all, your donation will help women and girls to break the cycle of poverty – because when one woman works her way out of poverty, she brings her family and community with her.

-From now until 22 April 2018, every pound you give to the Help Her Live, Learn and Earn campaign will be doubled by the UK government* – with the UK aid match funds going directly to a new project that will help farmers in the Same (pronounced Sam-ey) district of Tanzania break the cycle of poverty.
+Donations to Help Her Live, Learn and Earn made before 22 April 2018 will be doubled by the UK government – with the UK Aid Match funds going towards a new project that will help farmers in the Same (pronounced Sam-ey) district of Tanzania break the cycle of poverty.
 Watch the short video below to find out how:

 Breaking the cycle of poverty